micro/micro/bot/README.md

 # Micro Bot

-The micro bot is a bot that sits inside your microservices platform which you can interact with via Slack, HipChat, XMPP, etc.
+The **micro bot** is a bot that sits inside your microservices environment which you can interact with via Slack, HipChat, XMPP, etc.
 It mimics the functions of the CLI via messaging.

 <p align="center">